 19. C. is a gender fluid lesbian from Zambia.
 They speak English and live in Chicago, Illinois.
-C.'s affirmative asylum application was filed in May 2023, and they are now waiting for an asylum interview.
+C. is now waiting for an asylum interview.
 (23-0162285)

 In high school, C.'s peers physically and verbally assaulted them, calling them anti-LGBTQ slurs and threatening to out them to the school administration or report them to the police.
 They set C. up on dates with boys to try to make them straight, and on multiple occasions, the boys sexually assaulted C. After a family friend heard rumors about C.'s sexual orientation, he invited C. over and shut them in a room with a man who sexually assaulted them.
-Z came to the United States in

-2021 for an undergraduate program but left school because they could not afford the tuition.
+Z came to the United States in 2021 for an undergraduate program but left school because they could not afford the tuition.
 As a result of leaving school, their student visa lapsed at the end of January 2023.
 NIJC filed their asylum application about three months later, on May 5, 2023.
 C.'s pro bono attorneys will need to argue that they merit an exception to the one-year filing deadline for asylum.
 NIJC will assist in making this argument.
 All affidavits and supporting materials will be due one week prior to C.'s asylum interview, which has not yet been scheduled.